 If you want to become an appraiser, you may be curious about the time it takes to get your license and start earning income.
 There is no set answer; the exact answer varies due to a number of factors, including what state you live in.
 Our team is providing an in-depth look to help you answer the frequently asked question, “How long does it take to become an appraiser?”

-You can get your trainee appraisal license and start working with a supervisor and earning income in just a few weeks.
-However, the timeline to become an independent appraiser depends on:
+You can get your Trainee appraisal license and start working with a supervisor and earning income in as little as a few weeks.
+However, the timeline to become a fully licensed, independent appraiser depends on:

 - Your state’s specific requirements